How does this company make money?

 Who depends on this company?

-Automotive manufacturers in Guangdong Province depend on this supply for aluminum body panels and would face supply chain delays if Yunnan production stopped.
-Construction companies across western China would lose access to competitively priced aluminum extrusions for building projects.
-Packaging companies serving Southeast Asian export markets depend on aluminum ingots processed near the regional border crossings.
+Automotive manufacturers in Guangdong Province buy aluminum body panels through this supply chain — if Yunnan production stopped, their lines would face delays.
+Construction companies across western China rely on competitively priced aluminum extrusions for building projects.
+Packaging companies that export to Southeast Asian markets depend on aluminum ingots processed near the regional border crossings.

 How does this company scale?